 Months worth of therapy in a morning.

-EMDR intensive therapy is a powerful, transformational model that allows us to create a protected, nurturing space in which to do a lot of work in a compacted period of time.
+Extended sessions allow us to do a lot of work in a compacted period of time.

 It can sometimes be difficult to attend weekly therapy sessions for myriad reasons.
 Sometimes it’s as simple as, “I can block time out from work for an appointment once a month, but every WEEK?
 No way.”
 Or the thought of adding yet another weekly commitment amidst already overloaded schedules feels more overwhelming than supportive.